kevinkicho/Android-CommonIntents/README.md

 <h2>Photo Capturing Activity</h2>

 There are two common types of permission that are associated with intents.
 First is request for permission to use hardware, and Second is request for permission to access appropriate software.
-Hardware access is declared as child of manifest declaration.
+Hardware access is declared as child of manifest declaration.<br>
-<code>&lt;uses-permision android:name="android.permission.CAMERA"/&gt;</code>
+<code>&lt;uses-permision android:name="android.permission.CAMERA"/&gt;</code><br>

 Photo capturing activity is associated with application's access to resulting photo.
 Intent-Filter provides 2 tests to enable application to execute what are implicit intents: which does not require specific component(class).
 IMAGE_CAPTURE action declared within intent-filter notes requirements to access media folder.

 <h2>Web Activity</h2>
 Web Search activity requires &lt;data&gt; phrase which helps process URL object.
-<code>&lt;data android:scheme="http"/&gt;<br>&lt;data android:scheme="https"/&gt;</code>
+<code>&lt;data android:scheme="http"/&gt;<br>&lt;data android:scheme="https"/&gt;</code><br>